mira-ai-lab/AMCS/README.md

 ## 🧱 Credits

-The core code of this project is based on [openr]([openreasoner/openr: OpenR: An Open Source Framework for Advanced Reasoning with Large Language Models](https://github.com/openreasoner/openr))
+The core code of this project is based on [openr](https://github.com/openreasoner/openr).

 ## 📑Citation